SpencerTinnin/e621dl/README.md

 Once it knows these things, it goes through the searches one by one, and downloads _only_ content that matches your search request, and has passed through all specified filters.

 Main features of this fork:

 - Search requests and file downloads work _in parallel_, so you do not need to wait file downloads to get new portion of tags to filter.
 - **Duplicates** are not downloaded again, they either copied or **hardlinked** from existing files.
 Think of _hardlink_ as of _another name and path for the same file_.
 That means hardlinks cannot be used across different disks, and if you change content in one hardlink, it will stay changed in another.
 But they take about zero space.
-Since on Windows you have to be admin or enable Developer Mode (Win10 only), this **option is disabled by default**.
-To enable it, add `make_hardlinks = true` to `[Settings]` and be sure either Developer Mode is enabled or that the app runs with admin privilege.
+It should work on the most setups, but just in case this **option is disabled by default**.
+To enable it, add `make_hardlinks = true` to `[Settings]` and be sure either Developer Mode is enabled or that the app runs with admin privilege. **Try it if you have a lot of duplicates or if you enable a cache.**
 - If you need to stop e621dl, or there was some random error, it will continue search and download right were it stopped.
 On Windows, you can just close console window.
 Same for Linux consoles.
 More specifically for `SIGHUP`,`SIGINT` and `SIGTERM` signals.
 - You can use **advanced boolean conditions** for further filtering.
 - You can cache all files downloaded before to cache folder.
 This is **not** default behavior.
 - You can store all posts info from API to local database.
 This is also **not** default behavior.
 - You can use said database as source of file link and filtered data instead of API.
 Combined with cache and deduplication, you can recreate downloads folder at any time with different filters.
 One limitation is you cannot use metatags with database search.
-- You can use one API or DB prefilter to iterate over posts, with other searches using prefiltered results.
-Limitation is you cannot use metatags anywhere except for prefilter.
+- You can use **prefilters** to iterate over posts, with other searches using prefiltered results.
+Limitation is you cannot use metatags anywhere except for prefilters.
+Since latest update, you can use `pool` metatag with id of a pool. **Option can be useful if you have 10+ large folders to update**.
 - [**Cloudflare captcha support**](Cloudflare.md) Note: this is not captcha bypass, you're still need to solve it in a browser with special addon, launched from the same IP address with e621dl.
 - **Improved connection stability**.
 You can plug and unplug network cable and e621dl will continue as if nothing happened.
 - Max downloaded files per section limit.
 You can download only, say, 100 last files.
 - **`order:` metatag family support**.
 With max downloads limit you can get e.g. top 10 most rated or top 25 least favorite.
 - **Multithreaded**.
+Files will be downloaded in parallel with getting links to them from the API.
 - **Folder pruning**.
 All files that are no longer required can be removed on next run.
 This is **not** a default behavior.
 - Easy post blacklisting.
 Just move files you don't wanna see again to a special folder, and you won't.
 The files will also be removed from the folder.
 - **Authorization via e621 API key**.
 - Option to not redownload deleted files
+- Option to put files in pools to a separate subfolders

 # Installing and Running **e621dl**
 ## from a Windows executable